-ASA8285 - SECTION 7: TREATING ADOLESCENT ALCOHOL AND OTHER DRUG USE
+ASA8285 - SECTION 7: FAMILY ROLE IN TREATING ADOLESCENT ALCOHOL AND OTHER DRUG USE

 Working with Parents and Guardians

 One of the most influential factors in an adolescent’s life is the family system including the family of origin and the various other family and guardian systems and subsystems that operate through an individual’s life.
 A growing body of research has identified family related factors as important influences in the development and maintenance of substance abuse problems.

 Family biology and family dynamics not only contribute to an individual’s risk for development of AOD use problems, but the family can also provide protective and recovery factors.
 The family can also play a significant role in getting adolescent into treatment.

 Engaging adolescents and working with their parents presents extraordinary clinical challenges for most counselors and treatment personnel.
 Parenting is a joint outcome of three interrelated processes: having a positive relationship with an adolescent, being effective in managing behavior including setting clear standards for a child’s behavior, and monitoring and attending to behavior in a consistent manner.